INSO-TUWien/Binocular/README.md

 for the Binocular dictionary and mine it.
 If you run Binocular for the first time it will show webpack errors for missing JSON files.
-This happens because to build the frontend it needs an export of the db to build correctly so that it can also be run without the backend.
+This happens because to build the frontend it needs an export of the db to build so that it can  fall back to run without the backend.
 This is necessary when binocular gets executed within a GitLab pipeline/GitHub action.
-This isn't a problem at all because when you execute Binocular the first time and the indexer are finished it will create the db export by itself and place it into the correct folder.
-After the exported JSON files of the db are available it is possible to build an offline executable version of Binocular by executing th command
+Those errors aren't a problem because when you execute Binocular for the first time and the indexer are finished it will create the db export by itself and place it into the correct folder.
+After the exported JSON files of the db are available it is possible to build an offline executable version of Binocular by executing the command
 ``` shell
 npm run build
 ```
 This will create a html and js file in the dist folder that can be opened without the backend running.
-It is of course also possible to place the exported JSON files of a different mining job. (not all features will be available in the offline build)
+It is also possible to place the exported JSON files of a different mining job under `./ui/db_export/` and build the frontend. (not all features will be available in the offline build)

 ## Contributing